PacificCommunity/ofps-sam-applauncher/README.md

 You can now either run ``launcher`` from the command line in the **Terminal** or you may double-click on the ``launcher`` executable in **Finder**.
 In both cases this should launch the R Shiny app in **Safari**.

-From the command line, the app should work straight in the same fashion when you run the shell script directly.
+* From the command line in **Terminal**, the app should work straight in the same fashion when you run the shell script directly.
 The command ends when the **Safari** window is closed.

-When starting by double-click in the UI, it’ll open a terminal and then run the command in it.
+* From **Finder**, it’ll open a terminal and then run the command in it.
 When the browser is closed the terminal ends but the window will remain on screen and needs to be manually closed.

 ## Packager
 Most users on macOS have no experience of **Terminal** or UNIX-style commands and are usually accustomed to double-clicking an app icon in order to start a program.
 On macOS, apps are just special folders that contain everything needed to run a self-enclosed application.

-In order to create an app folder, you need to copy the script file ``createApp.sh`` from the ``packager`` folder to your portable Shiny project.
+In order to create an app folder, you need to copy the icon ``SPC-icon.icns`` and the script file ``createApp.sh`` from the ``packager`` folder to your portable Shiny project.
-This file should be located in the folder where your startup script and other files and folders for your portable R Shiny app are located.
+These files should be located in the folder where your startup script and other files and folders for your portable R Shiny app are located.
 The files ``launcher`` and ``config.ini`` should also be present in this folder.

+**``SPC-icon.icns``**

+This is a default icon for SPC apps on macOS.
+Feel free to replace it with another one more suited for your project if needed.
+You may create new macOS icons using the free of charge service over [CloudConvert](https://cloudconvert.com/png-to-icns).

 **``createApp.sh``**